awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

 Complete the steps in this section to configure Sendmail to send email by using Amazon SES\.

 **Important**
 The procedure in this section assumes that you want to use Amazon SES in the US West \(Oregon\) AWS Region\.
-If you want to use a different Region, replace all instances of *email\-smtp\.us\-west\-2\.amazonaws\.com* in this procedure with the SMTP endpoint of the desired region\.
+If you want to use a different Region, replace all instances of *email\-smtp\.us\-west\-2\.amazonaws\.com* in this procedure with the SMTP endpoint of the desired Region\.
 For a list of SMTP endpoint URLs for the AWS Regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 **To configure Sendmail**